-If you’re running Linux servers, you’ve chosen them for a few reasons: Linux is powerful, stable, built on open source, and almost infinitely customizable.
+If you’re running Linux servers, one of your top priorities should be Linux patch management.
+Linux is powerful, stable, built on open source, and almost infinitely customizable.
 As if those weren’t enough benefits, you can also fine-tune your Linux experience by choosing one of the huge variety of Linux flavors out there (officially known as “distributions” or “distros” for short).

 Essentially, where Windows promises a one-size-fits-all, out-of-the-box experience, Linux gives you both broad and granular control over your own environment.

 While every Linux distribution has certain commonalities, you only have to work with a couple of them to realize how big the differences are.
 Each flavor has its own strengths and weaknesses, and this is nowhere more true than when it comes to patching and updates.
 Where Microsoft maintains fairly rigid control over patching, with Linux, the path is nowhere near as straight and narrow.

 That’s an important distinction—because while patching is good when it comes to bug fixes and driver or software issues, it’s absolutely mission-critical when it comes to remediating security vulnerabilities.

 Gone are the days when security was less of a problem for Linux users—back when hackers focused on what they saw as more commercial OSes.
 Today, there are more than one and a half times more web servers running on Linux (42.7% for Linux, compared to 24.9% for Windows, according to stats gurus W3Techs ).
 With so many businesses running mission-critical data and operations on this operating system, unfortunately, hackers have shifted their focus to Linux, too.

 That makes it more important than ever to keep up with patching, which could be a challenge.